tgirke/rcf/pages/manuals/manuals_linux-cluster_jobs.md

 Of course you should adjust the time argument according to your job requirements.

 ### GPU Jobs
-A single GPU job will no longer reserve an entire node.
-For each node there are 4-8 GPUs.
-This means that you need to request how many GPUs that you would like to use.
+GPU nodes have multiple GPUs, and very in type (K80 or P100).
+This means you need to request how many GPUs and of what type that you would like to use.

+To request a gpu of any type, only indicate how many GPUs you would like to use.

 Non-Interactive: